Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 "custom_mic_config_path" :"/home/ubuntu/cpp-console/configs/micConfig.json",
 "linux_capture_device_name": "hw:1,0"

 An example mic config.json is included in the configs folder of this repo.
+For more information on how to configure your device's mic array see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-devices-microphone-array-configuration).

 The config path can be anything that points to the micConfig.json file, but the capture device should be the one you intend to use.
 In this case it is the hardwar 1 subdevice 0.
 You can use arecord to discover which device you have set up. [arecord](https://linux.die.net/man/1/arecord)